kwyxz/steamdeck/README.md

 Run `./install-supermodel.sh` script in `/home/deck/supermodel` to download, build and install the latest version of the standalone Model3 emulator.
 EmulationStation is preconfigured to use the supermodel.sh script to run games in `/home/deck/Emulation/roms/model3`

+### Duckstation

+The included Flatpak was giving me trouble (just the opposite of Yuzu...) so I added a script to download the latest AppImage.
+The AppImage is the only binary that is supported by the author, nonetheless.
+So to install Duckstation and / or keep it updated, run the `./install-duckstation.sh` script in `/home/deck/duckstation`.

 ### MAME

 A simple MAME configuration is present, roms should be in `/home/deck/Emulation/roms/arcade/` and a nice shader is configured.